apptainer/singularity-userdocs/installation.rst

     should be named `singularity-<version>.tar.gz`.

-After installing the :ref:`dependencies <install-dependencies>` and installing :ref:`Go <install-go>` as detailed above, you are ready download the tarball and build and install the RPM.
+After installing the :ref:`dependencies <install-dependencies>` and installing :ref:`Go <install-go>` as detailed above, you are ready to download the tarball and build and install the RPM.

 .. code-block:: none